 Korean skincare has taken the world by storm, becoming more than just a beauty routine, it’s a cultural movement.
 From K-pop idols with flawless complexions to K-drama actors whose glowing skin seems almost unreal, Korean beauty ideals have deeply influenced global standards of skincare and self-care.
-What was once a local tradition has now become a worldwide phenomenon, with millions adopting Korean routines and products.
+What was once a local tradition has now become a worldwide phenomenon, with millions adopting routines and products.

 But Korean skincare is more than just sheet masks and serums.
 It reflects cultural beliefs, beauty philosophies and the influence of a society that values dedication, consistency and self-expression.